KineticsOfWeb3/MySolidityTutorialForNewbie/README.md

 You can test the contract functionality using tools like Remix IDE, Truffle, or write automated tests using frameworks like Truffle or Hardhat.

+# AaModerateStorageFactory Contract

+The AaModerateStorageFactory contract is a Solidity smart contract that allows the deployment and interaction with instances of the Storage contract.
+The AaModerateStorageFactory contract provides an interface for creating, storing, and retrieving data using the Storage contract's functions.

+# Usage
+1. Deploy the AaModerateStorageFactory contract on an Ethereum-compatible network.

+2. Interacting with Storage: Import the Storage contract and use its functions through the AaModerateStorageFactory contract interface.

+3. **Storing and Retrieving Data**: Utilize the provided functions to interact with the deployed Storage contracts, including setting favorite numbers, adding people, and retrieving data.